gkeenans/gkeenan.co/src/avgb/2024-06-06-i-really-like-everyone-on-my-blogroll-but-im-sorry-to-say-that-it-must-die.md

 So it's time to die.[^3]

-[^1]: Look forward to my new site and blog post detailing the process once my CodeAcademy certificate arrives in the mail.
+[^1]: Look forward to my new site and blog post detailing the process once my Codecademy certificate arrives in the mail.
 [^2]: Or at the very least saved for a blog post!
 [^3]: The blogroll, I mean.
 That was obvious, right?